The Org Topologies MADE method introduces Elevating Katas to get change going.

 Product owners move beyond backlog management to become strategic influencers, actively connecting business goals with delivery teams.
 By consistently engaging in strategic alignment sessions and working closely with customers and stakeholders, product owners gradually learn to prioritize work that delivers the highest impact.
 Read more.

-Kata: Multi-Team Product Backlog Refinement (PBR)
+Kata: Hold Multi-Team Product Backlog Refinement (PBR)

 Multiple teams that share a product domain collaborate in joint refinement sessions.
 Practicing multi-team PBR regularly ensures alignment, surfaces dependencies early, and harmonizes priorities across different delivery groups.
 Read more.